Probability measures on the path space and the sticky particle system: Introduction

-In the seminal works of E, Rykov and Sinai \cite{ERykovSinai} and of Brenier and Grenier \cite{BreGre}, it was established that there is a weak solution of the SPS that satisfies given initial conditions in one spatial dimension $(d=1)$.
-Natile and Savar\'e \cite{NatSav} subsequently unified and built considerably on these works; see also the paper by Brenier, Gangbo, Savar\'e, and Westdickenberg \cite{BreGan} which extends \cite{NatSav} by examining more general sticky particle interactions.
-We also mention that Nguyen and Tudorascu used optimal mass transportation methods to prove existence only requiring that $\int_{\R}(|x|^p+|v_0(x)|^p)d\rho_0(x)<\infty$ for some $p\ge 2$ \cite{MR2438785,MR3359159}.
-We will study this existence problem below and assume $v_0$ is bounded and continuous; however, we will not require any moment of $\rho_0$ to be finite.
+In the seminal works of E, Rykov and Sinai \cite{ERykovSinai} and of Brenier and Grenier \cite{BreGre}, it was established that there is a weak solution of the SPS which satisfies given initial conditions in one spatial dimension.
+Natile and Savar\'e subsequently unified and built considerably on these works \cite{NatSav}; see also the paper by Cavalletti, Sedjro and Westdickenberg \cite{MR3296602} which shortens some of the proofs in \cite{NatSav}.
+In addition, we mention that Huang and Wang deduced the uniqueness of weak solutions which satisfy an additional entropy condition \cite{MR1853866}, and Nguyen and Tudorascu used optimal transport methods to extend these existence and uniqueness results to a general class of initial conditions \cite{MR2438785,MR3359159}.

-In higher spatial dimensions $(d>1)$, much less is known about the existence of solutions to the SPS.
-Nevertheless, there have been some notable works.
-Sever presented an equation for a flow map in Lagrangian coordinates (equation (3.6) of \cite{SeverExistence}) whose solutions correspond to weak solutions of the SPS; see Dermoune for a very closely related approach involving a stochastic differential equation for a flow map \cite{DermouneMulti, Dermoune}.
-In \cite{SeverExistence}, Sever also gave a nonconstructive existence proof of his flow map equation for a fairly wide class of initial conditions.
-However, Bressan and Nguyen have recently shown that Sever's equation does not have physically reasonable solutions for certain initial conditions in two spatial dimensions \cite{BreNgu}.

-In this paper, we reinterpret weak solutions as Borel probability measures on an appropriate path space.
-This approach was inspired by the probabilistic interpretation of solutions of the continuity equation described in Chapter 8 of the monograph by Ambrosio, Gigli and Savar\'e \cite{AGS}.
-The main insight we have for these solutions is that the average variation of trajectories is uniformly bounded.
-This bound implies that weak solutions are compact in a certain sense.
-We then employ this compactness and an extra entropy estimate available in one spatial dimension to verify the existence of a weak solution that satisfies a particular total variation estimate.

-For the remainder of this introduction, we review the concept of a perfectly inelastic collision indicating why it plays a central role in all that follows.
-We will then state our main results.